sigasi/sigasi_insights/content/opinion/emacs/engineers-are-smart-enough-change-editors.md

 good tools.

 I agree that (before Sigasi existed) anything else then Emacs for VHDL was probably not the best choice.
-I don’t agree with the “too stupid or too stubborn” part.
+I don't agree with the "too stupid or too stubborn" part.
 Many people roll in to a particular editor and get to know all nice features over the years.
 There is a relatively *large cost to switching* because you have to use a new tool.
 Learning a new editor is not so much an intellectual challenge as it a new habit.
-Most Emacs users couldn’t tell you the keyboard shortcut for “fix sensitivity list” even if their lives depended on it.
+Most Emacs users couldn't tell you the keyboard shortcut for "fix sensitivity list" even if their lives depended on it.
 Their [fingers know the shortcuts](http://en.wikipedia.org/wiki/Muscle_memory).
 Learning a new tool and new shortcuts takes practice.
 It requires the insight that another tool is really better and the discipline to go through with the